 Christ instructed the church to observe two ordinances: baptism by immersion as a symbol of the death, burial, and resurrection of the Lord, and the Lord's Supper/Communion as a memorial service.

-1. Baptism: As an outward symbol of the death, burial, and resurrection of the Lord, immersion in water should be administered to all who profess faith in Jesus Christ.
+1. Baptism: As an outward symbol of the death, burial, and resurrection of the Lord, triune immersion in water should be administered to all who profess faith in Jesus Christ.
 (Mat.
 28:19; Rom.
 6:3-4)

 2. Communion: The Communion is a service of remembrance in which: